 Buddha Jayanti

-Buddha Jayanti, also known as Vesak or Buddha Purnima, is a festival celebrated by Buddhists worldwide to commemorate the birth, enlightenment, and death of Gautama Buddha.
-It is a significant festival in Nepal and is usually celebrated on the full moon day in the Nepali month of Baisakh (April/May).
+Buddha Jayanti, also known as Vesak or Buddha Purnima, is a festival celebrated by Buddhists worldwide.
+It commemorates the birth, enlightenment, and death of Gautama Buddha.
+It is a significant festival in Nepal.
+It is usually celebrated on the full moon day in the Nepali month of Baisakh (April/May).

-While Buddha Jayanti and the Swayambhu Jatra festival share similar themes and are both celebrated at Swayambhunath, they are not the same festival.
-The Swayambhu Jatra is specifically a celebration of Swayambhunath, while Buddha Jayanti is a broader celebration of Buddha’s life and teachings.
+Buddha Jayanti and the Swayambhu Jatra festival share similar themes.
+Both are celebrated at Swayambhunath.
+However, they are not the same festival.
+The Swayambhu Jatra is specifically a celebration of Swayambhunath.
+Buddha Jayanti is a broader celebration of Buddha’s life and teachings.

 During Buddha Jayanti, Buddhists visit temples and shrines to offer prayers, light candles, and participate in meditation and chanting.
 They also perform acts of charity and kindness, such as donating food or clothing to the poor.